 Bed sores are evaluated on a four stage scale.
 Stage 4 is the worst stage.
 A Stage 3 bed sore indicates that a wound had extended into the soft tissue.
 One of the ways that nursing homes can reduce pressure on bed sores is through a special pressure reducing mattress.
 Although a mattress had been ordered for the resident after her bed sores began to develop, it was never delivered.

-If you have a loved one who has developed a bed sore or pressure ulcer in a Chicago nursing home, contact the Law Offices of Barry G. Doyle for a free and confidential evaluation of your case.
+If you have a loved one who has developed a bed sore or pressure ulcer in a Chicago nursing home, contact our law offices for a free and confidential evaluation of your case.
 At my law offices we never charge a fee unless we earn a recovery for you.